ccsalespro/range_component_attributes/README.md

 `exclude_end` controls whether the end is exclusive or not.
 Ranges are automatically normalized to this type.
-This is useful because PostgreSQL automatically normalizes ranges of discrete values to exclusive endsg. `[1, 10]` becomes `[1,11)`.
+This is useful because PostgreSQL automatically normalizes ranges of discrete values to exclusive ends. e.g. `[1, 10]` becomes `[1,11)`.
 RangeComponentAttributes will handle this so the exact bound values persist even when PostgreSQL has changed them.

 Validations are automatically added that create an error if an assignment to bounds attribute fails due to a type conversion error.
 In addition, a validation